joshglugatch/PetSpace/README.md

 As a User, I want to see new posts on the main page.

 Acceptance criteria:
-Given i’m a User, when i log in to the main page, I will see a list a newly updated feeds for my entertainment.
+Given I’m a User, when I log in to the main page, I will see a list a newly updated feeds for my entertainment.

 <br>